minprog/progik-old/30 Homework/30 Homework 3/30 The work.md

     print "flipside('a')                a ==", flipside('a')
     print "flipside('')                   ==", flipside('')

 Be sure to paste the tests for the functions below, too - and run them!
+Running these tests will help you see what cases your code passes and fails.
+These functions can also be given a final test with the check tests.
+Run them as below:

+    python check hw3pr3

+If you have included the example function `mylen(s)` from above, you should see the following output:

+    :) correct outputs for the function mylen()
+    :( correct outputs for the function mult()
+    :( correct outputs for the function dot()
+    :( correct outputs for the function ind()
+    :( correct outputs for the function letterScore()
+    :( correct outputs for the function one_dna_to_rna() :( correct outputs for the function scrabbleScore() :( correct outputs for the function transcribe()

 ## The functions to write...